nussfuellung/paradigma-homeassistant/README.md

 This is a custom integration for **Paradigma** heating systems (SystaSmartC II / SystaComfort II) for Home Assistant.
 It communicates locally via **Modbus TCP**.

+There is a big update coming this year adding support for heat pumps, please stay calm you will get an update notification as soon as the integration is able to support it.

 [🇩🇪 Zur deutschen Beschreibung springen](#german)

 ---